 Bridges operate at the data link layer (Layer 2) of the OSI model.
 Bridges inspect incoming traffic and decide whether to forward or discard it.
 An Ethernet bridge, for example, inspects each incoming Ethernet frame - including the source and destination MAC addresses, and sometimes the frame size - in making individual forwarding decisions.

-Bridges serve a similar function as switches, that also operate at Layer 2.
-Traditional bridges, though, support one network boundary, whereas switches usually offer four or more hardware ports.
+Bridges serve a similar function as network switches that also operate at Layer 2.
+Traditional bridges, though, support one network boundary (accessible through a hardware port), whereas switches usually offer four or more hardware ports.
 Switches are sometimes called "multi-port bridges" for this reason.